hoangpeterd/Bamazon/README.md

  1 | Inception | Movies | 10 | 100
  5 | Wolfenstein: The New Order | Games | 20 | 100

-- The customer will then be prompted to select the ITEM ID of the product they would like to buy.
+The customer will then be asked to provide the following:
+- ITEM ID of the product they would like to buy.
-- A second message will ask how many units of the product they would like to buy.
+- How many units of the product they would like to buy.